Curricular Practical Training (CPT)

 Note: If you accumulate 12 months of full-time CPT during your program, you will not be eligible for OPT upon program completion.

-CPT cannot be just your very last class if it is not required to graduate.
+CPT cannot be only your very last class if it is not required to graduate.
 In your final semester of studies, you must be enrolled in at least 1 required course internship class in order to be eligible for CPT.
 Also, if you have CPT during your final semester, your CPT must end by the last day of final exams for that term.

 If you change employers or positions while on CPT, you must re-apply and receive a new I-20 before you can begin work.